chgio/cosfic/README.md

+# COSFiC:
-# PyCOSFiC: a Python Component Optimiser for Simple Filter Circuits.
+## a Component Optimiser for Simple Filter Circuits

-This little script helps automate the picking of components for elementary R-C / R-L filter circuits to get as close as possible to the specified cutoff parameter.
+This little Python script helps automate picking the components for elementary RC/RL/LC filter circuits to get as close as possible to the specified cutoff parameter.

 ## Dependencies